-- 1 Now we'll set up a VirtualBox image. - 2 [Note carefully the message which tells the key that gives mouse & keyboard control back to the host OS.] - 3 Exercise: install OpenBSD, reboot, and login as root.
-User root password aptpass.
-[This is an awful password, but please use it so that we can help you if/when you need help.]
+- Now we'll set up a VirtualBox image. - [Note carefully the message which tells the key that gives mouse & keyboard control back to the host OS.]

+- 1 Install OpenBSD.
+When prompted for the 'root password', enter aptpass.
+[This is an awful password, but please use it so that we can more easily help you in this session.] - 2 When prompted to reboot, instead type halt. - 3 Eject the CD from VirtualBox.
+Then reboot the VM. - 4 Login as root (i.e. username root, password aptpass).